population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 in November and December [@FAO2022].
-Hence, with the first survey round fielded in June 2020, it is possible that part of what we capture with the round 1 indicator variable is the effect of the April/May lean season on food security.
-To examine the role of seasonal variation, we compare the changes in food insecurity measures with the closest comparable from previous rounds of UNPS and estimate our main model on alternative samples to show that seasonal variation is unlikely to explain our results.
+Hence, with the first survey round fielded in June 2020, it is possible that part of what we capture with the Round 1 indicator variable is the effect of the April/May lean season on food security.
+To examine the role of seasonal variation, we compare the changes in food insecurity measures with the closest comparable from previous rounds of UNPS 2019/20 and estimate our main model on alternative samples to show that seasonal variation is unlikely to explain our results.

-To examine whether seasonality in food security might be behind our results, we first compare pre-Covid information on food insecurity with a subset of our measures.
+To examine whether seasonality in food security might be behind our results, we first compare pre-COVID-19 information on food insecurity with a subset of our measures.
 The UNPS 2015/16 and the UNPS 2019/20 both asked if the households had been faced with a situation when they did not have enough food to feed the